thebracket/rltk/README.md

 ### Example 10: The beginnings of a roguelike
 ![Sparse](https://raw.githubusercontent.com/thebracket/rltk/master/tutorial_images/example10.gif "RogueBeginnings")

 [Example 10](https://github.com/thebracket/rltk/blob/master/examples/ex10/main.cpp): This example generates a random map, and you can move your @ around with the arrow keys.
 It is the first example to use the Entity-Component-System (ECS) provided by RLTK; it makes for a relatively straightforward and modern way to design a roguelike - with very little code, we have the basics of wandering around a map.
+Note: message passing isn't implemented yet; when it is - this example will be even smaller!

 ## Example
 The goal is to keep it simple from the user's point of view.
 The following code is enough to setup an ASCII terminal,